Anoushka21/Anoushka21.github.io/index.md

+## PRESENT DAY
+Hello!
+I am currently in my third semester at NYU Courant, pursuing advanced courses in Computer Vision, Graphical Processing Unit, and Cloud Computing.
+As part of my journey, I am excited to serve as a Course Grader and Tutor for the CSCI-Artificial Intelligence course.

+In anticipation of my 2024 graduation, I am actively seeking New Graduate roles that align with my passion and expertise.
+If you believe that my skills and aspirations align with your organization,feel free to reach out to me.

+Thank you for visiting my portfolio!
+---
 ## WORK EXPERIENCE
 ---
 ### <img src="images\CLCMRC.png" alt="Cadillac Logo" width="30" height="30" align="left" style="margin-right: 10px;"> Software Developer Intern @Cadillac & LaSalle Club